iguajardo/iguajardo/README.md

 - 📫 How to reach me **italog.penaloza@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/italo-guajardo-peñaloza/](https://www.linkedin.com/in/italo-guajardo-peñaloza/)
-- (**My current portfolio is outdated, because I'm working like a backend developer, I don't have much to share or the time to do something out of work**)
+- (**My current portfolio is outdated, because I'm working as a backend developer I don't have much to share or the time to do something out of work**)

 ---